Unrest spreads in Paris outskirts amid coronavirus lockdown

-Crowds of youths targeted riot police with fireworks and torched rubbish bins in a third night of unrest on the outskirts of Paris where a heavy police presence to enforce a lockdown has exacerbated tensions.
-France's banlieues -- high-rise, low-income neighbourhoods that encircle many of its cities -- are frequently flashpoints of anger over social and economic inequality and allegations of heavy-handed policing.
+Crowds of youths targeted riot police with fireworks and torched rubbish bins in the third night of unrest on the outskirts of Paris where a heavy police presence to enforce the coronavirus lockdown has exacerbated tensions.
+France's banlieues - high-rise, low-income neighborhoods that encircle many of its cities - are frequently flashpoints of anger over social and economic inequality and allegations of heavy-handed policing.

+In Villeneuve-La-Garenne, where the trouble first flared on Saturday after a motorcyclist crashed into the open door of a police car, youths aimed volleys of fireworks down streets lined with housing blocks towards police lines.
+"The police are moving through the streets, LBDs (rubber ball launchers) and shields at the ready.
+Multiple fireworks," tweeted Clement Lanot, a freelance journalist, at around midnight as violence broke out.

-MEMORIES OF 2005 In 2005, the deaths of two youths fleeing police in a northern Paris suburb triggered nationwide riots that lasted three weeks.
+MEMORIES OF 2005 Fifteen years ago, the death of two youths fleeing police in a northern Paris suburb triggered nationwide riots that lasted three weeks.

 Police resources were being stretched by an absenteeism rate of about 10%, Lefebvre said, with officers off sick, in isolation or having to look after children during the lockdown.
 "If tomorrow we're confronted by widespread urban violence, we would have trouble keeping on top of it unless a curfew was put in place, and the army called in to help enforce it," Lefebvre added.

 A spokesperson for the national police force declined to comment on the possible need for a curfew if the situation deteriorated.
-The Alliance police union reported sporadic outbreaks of unrest in working low-income towns in the Yvelines region, west of the greater Paris region.
-Police cars were vandalised, fireworks let off and projectiles hurled at officers.
+The interior ministry said there was no problem with police numbers.
+The Alliance police union reported sporadic outbreaks of unrest in low-income towns in the Yvelines region, west of the greater Paris region.
+Police cars were vandalized, fireworks detonated and projectiles hurled at officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)